ovh/docs/pages/cloud/storage/nas_order_basics/guide.en-gb.md

 > [!primary]
 >
-> Only OVHcloud service IP addresses can access your NAS (e.g. a dedicated server, a VPS, a Public Cloud instance, etc.)
+> Only OVHcloud service IP addresses can access your NAS (e.g. a dedicated server, a VPS, a Public Cloud instance, etc.).
 >

 To authorise an IP to access the NAS, click on the `...`{.action} button to the right of the existing partition, then on `Manage access`{.action}.